A-kly/School-Vault/CMPUT 404/Lecture 1 - Humans in the wwweb.md

 - Does the cyberspace extend to the real world?
 	- It's got a lot of components in the real world
 - If a crime is committed online, how does it get prosecuted?
+	- Self regulated by the members of the online community
+	- Different policies based on account creation location
 - Are there boarders?
+> *I'm slightly bothered by the open ended questions but i hope it picks up soon*
+- Anonymization used to be impossible but now it's very possible
+> *tldr, use a privacy related browser*
+-